★ WIDE MOAT STOCKS & COMPETITIVE ADVANTAGES ★

 China branded liquid dairy (ambient and chilled milk, yogurt, dairy beverages)

-Financial segment reflects company-reported 'liquid milk' main business revenue.
+Financial segment reflects company-reported 'liquid milk' main-business revenue for FY2025.

 Oligopoly